About our Siblings DNA Test

 Testing between Male Siblings

-If Siblings are male and want to know if they have the same father, GTL Australia suggests Y-STR DNA testing or Y chromosome testing.
+If Siblings are male and want to know if they have the same father, GTL suggests Y-STR DNA testing or Y chromosome testing.
 The Y chromosome is exclusively found in males and it encodes maleness in a region known as sex-determining region Y. Unlike sibling tests, a Y chromosome test is not made more accurate with the sample of the mother and gives highly accurate yes/no results.
 A Y chromosome test can even be used to trace patrilineal ancestry.

 Please note: In some cases, a Y-STR DNA Test can provide more conclusive results for males determining common paternal lineage.